Posted on: 13 January 2025

 If you live in Surrey

-The Surrey Sexual Health Team have a dedicated page to order home testing kits There are two types of kits available for use at home.
+See the Surrey Sexual Health Team.
+There are two types of kits available for use at home that you can order online from them.
 One for over 18s (this includes a test for Chlamydia, Gonorrhoea, HIV and Syphilis) and a chlamydia and Gonorrhoea test for under 25s.

 If you live in London

-You can order a home testing kit online from Sexual Health London – visit the Sexual health London website to order a kit.
+You can order a home testing kit online or visit a clinic for a Quick Check up.

 If you need to see a clinician because you have symptoms or are a contact of a sexually transmitted infection, please visit www.sexualhealth.cnwl.nhs.uk for more information on booking an appointment in one of our sexual health clinics in London and Surrey.